 When commercial real estate changes hands, the new owners typically make significant investments in upgrades and repairs as they seek to increase the value of their asset.
-At the time of transfer, AECOM is assisting building teams to better understand how to employ ComEd energy efficiency offerings to meet real estate investors' goals of attracting and retaining tenants, as well as meet energy efficiency goals.
+At the time of transfer, AECOM assisted building teams to better understand how to employ ComEd energy efficiency offerings to meet real estate investors' goals of attracting and retaining tenants, as well as meet energy efficiency goals.

-For each participant in the pilot, AECOM is developing a specifically tailored energy incentive acceleration plan.
-This plan will provide the customer with energy efficiency opportunities and assist them in participating in existing ComEd energy efficiency offerings.
-AECOM is holding follow-up meetings with the customers and aims to have each customer submit an application within the end of the year.
+For each participant in the pilot, AECOM developed a specifically tailored energy incentive acceleration plan.
+This plan provided the customer with energy efficiency opportunities and assist them in participating in existing ComEd energy efficiency offerings.
+AECOM held follow-up meetings with the customers with the goal of each customer applying within the end of the year.